 The outcomes we are pursuing

-- We aim to be an international exemplar of innovation through a two-way exchange between Te Ao Māori (the Māori world) and western science.
+SfTI aims to be an international exemplar of innovation through a mutually enhancing partnership between Te Ao Māori (the Māori world) and the tools of western science.

 - We are realising the potential of the Māori value chain (its businesses and assets) to grow the New Zealand economy.